Learning Test-time Augmentation for Content-based Image Retrieval: Introduction

 \section{Introduction}

-The internal activations of convolutional neural networks (CNNs) pre-trained on ImageNet have demonstrated astounding results when utilised for various object retrieval tasks \cite{sharif2014cnn,tursun2019componet}.
+The internal activations of convolutional neural networks (CNNs) pre-trained on ImageNet have demonstrated astounding results when utilised for various object (image) retrieval tasks \cite{sharif2014cnn,tursun2019componet}.
 Such activations are termed off-the-shelf CNN features and compared to conventional hand-crafted features, they are more discriminative, compact and accessible.
-To this end, off-the-shelf CNN features are widely used for object retrieval over or in combination with conventional hand-crafted features. { \thefootnote \footnote{{The paper is under consideration at Computer Vision and Image Understanding}}}
+To this end, off-the-shelf CNN features are widely used for object retrieval over or in combination with conventional hand-crafted features.

 However, un-altered off-the-shelf features are often not sufficiently robust to adapt to variations in the target data including changes in scale, illumination, orientation, color, contrast, deformations, and background clutter \cite{aker2017analyzing,gong2014multi}.
 Thus image retrieval using such features can fail when these challenges are present in test data, as un-altered off-the-shelf features have no in-built invariances beyond translational invariance.
 This is due to these networks being predominately trained with natural images and light data augmentation.
 For example, ResNet \cite{He2015} was trained with only the simple data augmentations of random-crops and horizontal flips.
 Therefore, off-the-shelf features are not scale, rotation or contrast invariant.
 However, transform invariant features are desirable for challenging object retrieval tasks.